savushkin-r-d/ptusa_main/readme.md

 ### tolua++ ###

-tolua is a tool that greatly simplifies the integration of C/C++ code with Lua.
+Tolua is a tool that greatly simplifies the integration of C/C++ code with Lua.
 Based on a cleaned header file, tolua automatically generates the binding code to access C/C++ features from Lua.
 Using Lua API and tag method facilities, tolua maps C/C++ constants, external variables, functions, classes, and methods to Lua.